AlexanderDewhirst/networking_time_series_collection/README.md

 ## Future State

-### Docker
-Package the client application in a Docker container for the ability to run on any operating system.
-This would require mapping all ports from the host machine to the container, executing the cron job within the container, and storing data within a database in the container.
-Required dependencies installed in the container include the libraries above plus Wireshark.

 ### Server Application
 Develop a server application to manage client participation in the neural network usage (training and evaluation), aggregating weights from the client models at time t + 1 using Stochastic Parallel Gradient Descent (SPGD).